-- 21. Identify emergency and normal shutdown procedures.
-The applicand shall identify potential hazards to adjacent properties, public roadways, and to the community in general that may be created. - 22.
-Interference with Communication Devices.
-The applicant shall identify any electromagnetic fields and communications interference generated by the project. - 12.
-23. Access/Service Roads.
-New access drives within the Solar Energy Facility shall be designed to minimize the extent of soil disturbance, water runoff, and soil compaction on the premises.
-The use of geotextile fabrics and gravel placed on the surface of the existing soil for temporary roadways during the construction of the Solar Energy Facility is permitted, provided that the geotextile fabrics and gravel are removed from those temporary roadways once the Solar Energy Facility is in operation. - 13.
-24. Agricultural Protection.
-For sites where agriculture is a permitted use in a district, solar energy facilities shall be sited to minimize impacts to agricultural production through site design and accommodations including: - a.
-The ground mounting of panels by screw, piling, or a similar system that does not require a footing, concrete, or other permanent mounting in order to minimize soil compaction. - b.
-Siting panels to avoid disturbance and compaction of farmland by siting panels along field edges and in nonproduction areas to the maximum extent practicable and financially feasible. - c.
-Maintaining all drainage infrastructure on site, including drain tile and ditches, during the operation of the solar energy facility. - d.
-Siting the solar energy facility to avoid isolating areas of the farm operation such that they are no longer viable or efficient for agricultural production, including, but not limited to, restricting the movement of agricultural vehicles/equipment for planting, cultivation, and harvesting of crops, and creating negative impacts on support infrastructure such as irrigation systems or drains. - e.
-Voluntarily purchasing agricultural conservation easements from an equivalent number of prime farmland acres consistent with a purchase of development rights ordinance adopted in the Township.

-- 25. Maintenance Plan.
+- 23. Access/Service Roads.
+New access drives within the Solar Renewable Energy Facility shall be designed to minimize the extent of soil disturbance, water runoff, and soil compaction on the premises.
+The use of geotextile fabrics and gravel placed on the surface of the existing soil for temporary roadways during the construction of the Solar Renewable Energy Facility is permitted, provided that the geotextile fabrics and gravel are removed from those temporary roadways once the Solar Renewable Energy Facility is in operation. - 24.
+Agricultural Protection.
+For sites where agriculture is a permitted use in a district, solar renewable energy facilities shall be sited to minimize impacts to agricultural production through site design and accommodations including: - a.
+The ground mounting of panels units by screw, piling, or a similar system that does not require a footing, concrete, or other permanent mounting in order to minimize soil compaction. - b.
+Siting panels to avoid disturbance and compaction of farmland by siting panels units along field edges and in nonproduction areas to the maximum extent practicable and financially feasible. - c.
+Maintaining all drainage infrastructure on site, including drain tile and ditches, during the operation of the solar renewable energy facility. - d.
+Siting the solar renewable energy facility to avoid isolating areas of the farm operation such that they are no longer viable or efficient for agricultural production, including, but not limited to, restricting the movement of agricultural vehicles/equipment for planting, cultivation, and harvesting of crops, and creating negative impacts on support infrastructure such as irrigation systems or drains. - e.
+Voluntarily purchasing agricultural conservation easements from an equivalent number of prime farmland acres consistent with a purchase of development rights ordinance adopted in the Township. - 25.
+Maintenance Plan.
 The applicant shall submit a maintenance plan that describes the following: - a.
-Explains routine maintenance to solar panels and facility.

-b.
-Demonstrates the SESwill be designed, constructed, and operated tominimize dust generation, including the provision of sufficient watering of excavated orgraded soil during construction to prevent excessive dust.

-c.
-States the manner in which unpaved access roads will be treated andmaintained, either with a dust palliative or graveled or treated by another approved dust control method to prevent excessive dust.

-26. Insurance.
-Proof of the applicant's public liability insurance with a rated carrier of at least \$3,000,000 per occurrence to cover the solar energy facility, the Township, and the landowner.
-Applicant shall provide yearly proof of insurance to Townshipthat confirms active coverage for the Applicant and Township.
+Explains routine maintenance to solar panels units and facility. - b.
+Demonstrates the SES renewable energy system will be designed, constructed, and operated tominimize dust generation, including the provision of sufficient watering of excavated orgraded soil during construction to prevent excessive dust. - c.
+States the manner in which unpaved access roads will be treated and maintained, either with a dust palliative or graveled or treated by another approved dust control method to prevent excessive dust. - 26.
+Insurance.
+Proof of the applicant's public liability insurance with a rated carrier of at least \$3,000,000 per occurrence to cover the solar renewable energy facility, the Township, and the landowner.
+Applicant shall provide yearly proof of insurance to Township that confirms active coverage for the Applicant and Township.